jplhomer/taghound-media-tagger/readme.txt

 4. Filter media items by a specific tag when using the list view of the media library

 == Changelog ==

+= 1.1.0 =
+* FEATURE: A bulk tagger tags existing images in library
+* FEATURE: Under the hood, sends URL to image assets instead of uploading images individually
+* FEATURE: Moves Taghound settings to a dedicated screen

 = 1.0.4 =
 * BUGFIX: Adds media browser support back to < WordPress 4.7